shashanktm56/wasserstoff/README.md

   'mongod.exe'
 * **Create Database and Collection**: By default, the pipeline will create a MongoDB database called ''pdf_database'' and a collection called ''pdf_collection''.
 You do not need to manually create these; they will be automatically set up when the pipeline runs for the first time.
 ## Download and Prepare Dataset
-Place your PDF dataset in a folder and create a JSON file (Dataset.json) with the PDF IDs and their URLs.
-The structure of the JSON file should look like this:
+the dataset which was provided to us was in JSON format i had to download and use it for the pipeline

 ## Check the Results in MongoDB
-After processing, you can view the results (PDF metadata, summaries, and keywords) in MongoDB using MongoDB Compass or any MongoDB client of your choice.
-You will find the data stored in the pdf_database under the pdf_collection.
+After processing, you can view the results (PDF metadata, summaries, and keywords) in MongoDB using MongoDB Compass. i found the data stored in the pdf_database under the pdf_collection.

 # System Requirements